aronCiucu/DCSTheWay/README.md

 Video tutorial here:

 [![DCSTheWayVideoThumbnail](http://img.youtube.com/vi/0PHWXWClENQ/0.jpg)](http://www.youtube.com/watch?v=0PHWXWClENQ)

+## FAQ
+### I have a problem with my installation
+Worry not, feel free to message me on Discord (Doge#4634) or the ED Forums thread and we'll have it sorted!

 ## Credits
 Special thanks to discord users: kukiric, Bepis, the88tench, okopanja, and the ED Forums users for their suggestions and help.